 1. Best Performing Email Templates and Subject Lines Prioritized

-This email stage and particular cart abandon template (including subject line) was chosen by the AI to maximize the chance of a conversion for a specific person based on their individual user data, while for another user it might send a different email stage and template entirely.
+This email stage and particular cart abandon template (including subject line) were chosen by the AI to maximize the chance of a conversion for a specific person based on their individual user data, while for another user in a different stage it might send a different email entirely.
 This immediately makes Draper James’ messaging more personalized and relevant to the customer.

 2. Personalized Product Recommendations Based On Sophisticated Algorithms

 While many brands simply use popular items, manually selected items, or retargeting in their recommendations, Draper James uses predictive product recommendations using AI.
 These predictions are based on thousands of variables.
 These variables include a user’s onsite behavior, demographics, similarity to other users, and purchase history.
 They are all taken into account to display the products most likely to achieve a customer conversion.

 In addition to the two AI-driven email attributes in the above example, you also have the following:

 3. Incentive Distribution That Accounts For Price Sensitivity